Dyadic Developmental Psychotherapy (Level 1)

 A Four-Day Intensive

 Dyadic Developmental Psychotherapy (DDP) was created by US clinical psychologist Dan Hughes as an intervention model for families with adopted or fostered children who had experienced neglect and abuse in their birth families & suffered from significant developmental trauma.
-DDP is based on & brings together attachment theory, what we understand about developmental trauma, the neurobiology of trauma, attachment & caregiving, intersubjectivity theory & child development.
-It focuses on facilitating the child’s readiness & ability to establish a secure attachment with their caregivers & is family-based.
-It is called Dyadic Developmental Practice both to focus attention on the importance of reciprocity in parenting, caregiving & therapy, but also to draw attention to the fact that abuse, neglect and trauma can seriously impact on the child’s developmental age & stage.
+DDP is based on and brings together attachment theory, what we understand about developmental trauma, the neurobiology of trauma, attachment and caregiving, intersubjectivity theory and child development.
+It focuses on facilitating the child’s readiness ability to establish a secure attachment with their caregivers and is family-based.
+It is called Dyadic Developmental Practice to focus attention on the importance of reciprocity in parenting, caregiving and therapy, but also to draw attention to the fact that abuse, neglect and trauma can seriously impact on the child’s developmental age and stage.

 It is an approach that:

 • Integrates current research in the areas of trauma neurobiology, early child development & attachment theory, to produce a therapeutic & parenting approach that assists professionals to understand & support children with trauma-attachment problems, and their families.